-How To Make A Driftwood Sculpture
+How to Make a Driftwood Sculpture

-An Advanced Driftwood Art Project
+Driftwood Turned Sculpture: An Advanced Driftwood Art Project

 This is a fun lesson in creating artwork from driftwood.
 This project is not recommended for a beginner.
 It is suggested for someone who knows how to use basic power tools.
 One might attempt this if they have guidance or supervision from a knowledgeable source.
 Make sure to follow safety precautions when working with power tools.
 Always wear safety glasses.
-Work in a well ventilated area.
+Work in a well-ventilated area.
 Wear a mask when sanding.

 It must be determined exactly what you want to accomplish before you begin.
 The decisions you come to should be jotted down on a piece of paper along with a list of necessary tools needed.
-The example in this hub can not be exactly duplicated because each piece of driftwood is unique.
+The example in this article can not be exactly duplicated because each piece of driftwood is unique.
 Keeping that in mind it is possible to closely simulate the sculpture portrayed here.
 Your project will be one of a kind.

 Adapt the information given here to the work in front of you.
 You might have to do more or less cutting and sanding, Toward the end you may decide not to paint your work at all.
 With that said, be open to explore and invent and have fun with the creative process.